MikeORed/random-tables-mcp/README.md

 ## Contributing

 Got an idea or bug?
-Open an issue and let’s chat—PRs are welcome!
+Open an issue and let's chat—PRs are welcome!
 See the [Contributing Guide](./CONTRIBUTING.md) for more details.

 ## License